11 Fun problem-solving activities for teams

 How to do it:

 Give a single egg to each team and let it choose randomly from different construction materials.
-The task that is to be assigned to each team is that it has to create a carrier for an egg that prevents it from breaking.
+The task that is to be assigned to each team is to create a carrier for an egg that prevents it from breaking.

 Once teams are done with creating carriers, place an egg in them and drop them (from over a ledge or a balcony), one by one.
 The purpose is to find which team’s carrier (s) can save an egg from breaking.